micihime/ToDoList/README.md

 # ToDoList

-Created as a learning project, SimpleTasks allows you to manage your daily tasks effortlessly.
+Created as a learning project, ToDoList allows you to manage your daily tasks effortlessly.

 Key Features:
 1. Add Items